Chart Color Schemes

 Health performance in Acacia Ridge is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-Approximately 49% of Acacia Ridge's total population (~3,866 people) has private health cover, which is lower than the national average of 55.3%.
+Approximately 49% of the total population (~3,890 people) has private health cover, lower than the national average of 55.7%.
 The most common medical conditions in the area are mental health issues and asthma, affecting 9.5% and 8.5% of residents respectively.
-Conversely, 66.6% of residents declare themselves completely clear of medical ailments compared to 0% across Greater Brisbane.
-As of a recent report (2021), 14.2% of Acacia Ridge's residents are aged 65 and over (1,112 people).
-Health outcomes among seniors require more attention than those in the broader population due to the higher prevalence of health conditions among older age cohorts.
+Sixty-six point six percent of residents declare themselves completely clear of medical ailments, compared to 0% across Greater Brisbane.
+Fourteen point two percent of residents are aged 65 and over (1,119 people).
+Health outcomes among seniors require more attention than those for the broader population.

 Frequently Asked Questions - Health